 A talk show is a show with a host (the person hosting or running the show) who has different celebrities as guests on each episode and interviews them.
 They talk about upcoming (soon to come) projects, play games and have short comedy segments.
 People watch talk shows either because they like the person hosting or because they like a celebrity guest.

 Because there is such a variety of guests and activities, you can also call these “variety shows.”
-So, why are talk shows the perfect way to learn English conversation?
+So, why are talk shows the perfect way to learn English speaking and conversation?

 Why Use Talk Shows to Learn English Conversation

 A lot of people who watch TV for the purpose of learning English will watch sitcoms (situation comedies), where the focus is the characters’ everyday lives.
 These shows are fun, but they also are very scripted and can have really unusual situations.